 You’ve heard about the money to be made by becoming a truck driver.
-And stop at any truck stop and you’ll notice that there are countless trucking job magazines filled with advertisements from trucking companies looking for truck drivers.
+Stop at any truck stop and you’ll notice that there are countless trucking job magazines filled with advertisements from trucking companies looking for truck drivers.
 Many companies are advertising the possibility of making up to $100,000 per year as an owner-operator.

 It’s true that you can make a very good living with a trucking job.
 Why is this?
 For starters, there is a growing shortage of truck drivers in the USA.
 With the growth of shipments of goods from overseas, there is an added demand to get these goods to and from ports.
 This also creates a higher demand for efficiency in domestic manufacturers to get goods shipped to their customers more quickly.
-There is also a decline in the number of people that are entering the trucking field due to school curriculums pushing college as the only way to secure a good job.
+There is also a decline in the number of people that are entering the trucking field due to school curriculum pushing college as the only way to secure a good job.
 This has created an environment in which you can make a very good living in a job that you’ll enjoy.

 Driving a semi-truck for a living is a very different lifestyle than an office or factory job.
 You will be able to travel as much or as little as you like depending on the job you select.
 You are responsible for keeping your own schedule, and records, and with many companies, you can take your spouse or even your dog on the road with you.
 That’s the reason that many people opt for trucking as their preferred method of making a living.

 There are three major distinctions in the types of trucking jobs that are available.

 1 – Owner Operators: An owner-operator is a trucker that owns or leases his own tractor (semi-truck) and is paid to haul goods for a single company that he is contracted to for a set amount per mile.
 This is typically the highest paying and most popular type of truck driving job because the driver will be building equity in his own truck, and has some control over the profits he or she can make.
 An owner-operator is usually responsible for paying some or all of his fuel, and repair expenses for his truck.